Hourlong delay to kickoff forced by cold no issue for Texans - WHIZ News

 The Titans said the decision to delay was made with the NFL, the local Office of Emergency Management, the Nashville Electric Service and the Mayor’s Office out of “an abundance of caution to ensure that the game would not negatively impact our community in any way.”

-The team also said they worked to cut all non-essential power around Nissan Stadium.
+The team also said it worked to cut all nonessential power around Nissan Stadium.

 “At all times, the operation of the game remained secondary to the well-being of our community and we can’t thank the OEM and NES enough for their dedication to the safety of our neighbors,” the Titans said in a statement.